The Best eCommerce Merchant Services & 4 Essential Features For An eCommerce Merchant Account

-The ability to buy and sell on the internet has only been available for a little over 20 years.
+The ability to buy and sell on the internet has only been available for only a few decades.
 In that time, however, the eCommerce industry has expanded dramatically, disrupting traditional retail industries and opening up a new world of opportunity for both merchants and consumers alike.
 Consumers are no longer limited to buying only things that are available in their local areas.
 Merchants, on the other hand, can expand their customer base from just the people living nearby to practically the entire planet.

 Whether you’re looking to start an eCommerce-only business or add an online presence to your existing retail operation, there are several things you’re going to need before you can ring up your first sale.
 Obviously, the most important thing you’ll need right away is a means for your customers to pay for their purchases.
-Unlike retail merchants, who can always accept cash or paper checks, you must be able to accept credit and debit cards (and possibly eCheck (ACH) payments as well).
+Unlike retail merchants, who can always accept cash or paper checks, you probably need to be able to accept credit and debit cards (or failing that, ACH or digital wallet payments).
 Traditionally, the only way to accept these types of payments was through a merchant account, which is simply an account that processes your customers’ payments and transfers the funds to you, the merchant.

 Table of Contents